University of Southern California, Los Angeles, Ph.D. in Philosophy,

 (First Place and First Class Honors in Philosophy)

 Dr Brendan Sweetman, a native of Dublin, Ireland, is Professor of Philosophy and Chairman of the Department of Philosophy at Rockhurst University, Kansas City, Missouri, USA.
-He is the author or editor of nine books, including Religion and Science: An Introduction (Continuum, 2010); The Vision of Gabriel Marcel: Epistemology, Human Person, the Transcendent (Rodopi Press, 2008); Why Politics Needs Religion: The Place of Religious arguments in the Public Square (InterVarsity, 2006), Contemporary Perspectives on Religious Epistemology (Oxford University Press, 1992), and, most recently, A Gabriel Marcel Reader (St. Augustine’s Press, 2011).
-He has published more than eighty articles and reviews in a variety of journals and collections, including International Philosophical Quarterly, American Catholic Philosophical Quarterly, Faith and Philosophy, Philosophia Christi and the Review of Metaphysics.
+He is the author or editor of ten books, including Religion and Science: An Introduction (Continuum, 2010); The Vision of Gabriel Marcel: Epistemology, Human Person, the Transcendent (Rodopi Press, 2008); Why Politics Needs Religion: The Place of Religious Arguments in the Public Square (InterVarsity, 2006); Contemporary Perspectives on Religious Epistemology (Oxford University Press, 1992); A Gabriel Marcel Reader (St. Augustine’s Press, 2011), and, most recently, Philosophical Thinking and the Religious Context (Bloomsbury, 2013).
+He was consulting editor for the New Catholic Encyclopedia Supplement: Ethics and Philosophy (Cengage Gage, 2013, 4 Vols.).
+Professor Sweetman has published more than one hundred articles and reviews in a variety of journals and collections, including International Philosophical Quarterly, American Catholic Philosophical Quarterly, Faith and Philosophy, Philosophia Christi, Philosophical Quarterly, Review of Metaphysics, American National Biography, and the Polish Encyclopedia of Philosophy.